vaskopavic/vaskopavic.com/src/pages/projects/jollybyte.md

 createdAt: 1670799600
 ---

-Welcome to the Jollybyte project!
-As a developer, this was an exhilarating journey that pushed our skills to the limit.
-We embarked on this adventure during a 5-day ReactJS workshop, and let me tell you, it was a whirlwind of creativity, coding, and collaboration.
+Welcome to the enchanting world of Jollybyte, a delightful fictional fast-food chain that offers delectable meals paired with a generous serving of happiness.
+Our journey as developers has been nothing short of exhilarating, pushing our skills to new heights during a captivating 5-day React workshop.
+The experience was a whirlwind of creativity, coding, and seamless collaboration.
+Step right in and embark on this exciting adventure with us!

 Working alongside my talented teammates, [Natali Talevska](https://www.linkedin.com/in/natali-talevska/) (the designer extraordinaire) and [Marko Spasenovski](https://www.linkedin.com/in/marko-spasenovski/) (the brilliant developer), we set out to bring the fictitious fast-food chain, Jollybyte, to life on the web.
 The pressure was on, but we thrived on the challenge.